Overview

 About Us

-This is a full-time post (35 hours per week), and you will be offered a fixed term contract for 15 months from start of contract.
+This is a full time role (35 hours per week) and you will be offered a fixed term contract until 31st August 2030, starting no earlier than 1st November 2026.

 IMPORTANT: Before applying for this role, please make sure you have the right to work in the country where the role is based.
 Unless it clearly stipulates within in the job advert above that the hiring company is looking to or able to sponsor applicants it is deemed that the hiring employer will only consider applications from those able to comply with and work in the country where the role is based.